 EnglishZorrito, the one and only!

-The kWh electricity price in Spain: PVPC, free market, and how it's set
+The kWh electricity price in Spain: how it's set and what ranges to expect

 The kWh electricity price in Spain